-The Company does not have sufficient capital at this time to fulfil its obligations under the current property agreements or to meet its administrative overhead expenses for the next twelve months and does not have any alternative funding arrangements in place.
-If the Company is unable to raise required capital it will not fulfil obligations under one or more of the property agreements or continue to operate at its current level of activity.
+The Company does not have sufficient capital at this time to fulfil its obligations under the current property agreements but is in a position to meet its administrative overhead expenses for the next twelve months.
+At this time the Company does not have any alternative funding arrangements in place.
+If the Company is unable to raise required capital, it will not fulfil obligations under one or more of the property agreements or continue to operate at its current level of activity.